Table of Contents

 To succeed with wireframing:

-- Start simple and focus on structure.
+- Start simply and focus on structure.

 - Involve the team and users for feedback.